gristlekinginc/metsci-site-v2/docs/tutorial-basics/005-adding-a-device.md

 ### Step 2: Add the Device to the ChirpStack Console

 In the case of this Milesight `WS101 SOS`, we turn the device on by removing the battery insulating sheet, then we'll configure it via NFC.
-Some devices use BLE, some use USB.
+Some devices use BLE for configuration, some use USB.
 Check the manual that came with it (or run the ol' Googs search on it.)

 Here's what the Milesight app looks like when we connect via NFC: